- Search The Registry

 *Warren M. Robbins was born on this date in 1923.
-He was a white-American Jewish art collector.
+He was a white Jewish-American art collector.

-Warren Murray Robbins was born in Worcester, Massachusetts to Jewish immigrants from Ukraine.
-He attended the University of New Hampshire where he earned a bachelor's degree in English in 1945.
+Warren Murray Robbins was born in Worcester, Massachusetts, to Jewish immigrants from Ukraine.
+He attended the University of New Hampshire, earning a bachelor's degree in English in 1945.
 He was awarded a master's degree from the University of Michigan in 1949, majoring in history.
 After graduating from college, he taught briefly at Nurnberg American High School and then became a cultural affairs officer for the State Department.

-While working as a cultural attaché for the State Department Embassy in Bonn, he was walking the streets of Hamburg in the late 1950s or early 1960s when he impulsively entered into an antiques shop and spent $15 on a carved-wood figure of a man and woman, the work of the Yoruba people of Nigeria.
-Back in Hamburg a year later, he spent $1,000 on 32 African masks, textiles and other pieces in a different shop.
+While working as a cultural attaché for the State Department Embassy in Bonn, he was walking the streets of Hamburg in the late 1950s or early 1960s when he impulsively entered an antique shop and spent $15 on a carved-wood figure of a man and woman, the work of the Yoruba people.
+Back in Hamburg a year later, he spent $1,000 on 32 African masks, textiles, and other pieces in a different shop.
 Robbins purchased a home in Washington, D.C. which he decorated with the 33 items he had brought back from Europe and adorned the rooms with tropical plants to evoke the jungles of Africa.
-After an article was printed about his collection in The Washington Post, he invited in curious visitors who started appearing at his door to take a look.
+After an article was printed about his collection in The Washington Post, he invited curious visitors who started appearing at his door to take a look.

-He created this informal museum in his basement as part of an effort to promote cultural communication during the 20th century American Civil Rights Movement.
-Robbins was unapologetic of complaints that he was a white man operating a museum of African art, noting that "I make no apologies for being white.
+He created this informal museum in his basement to promote cultural communication during the 20th-century American Civil Rights Movement.
+Robbins was unapologetic about complaints that he was a white man operating a museum of African art, noting that "I make no apologies for being white.
 You don't have to be Chinese to appreciate ancient ceramics, and you don't have to be a fish to be an ichthyologist."

-His first visit to Africa was in 1973, by which time his museum's collections had grown to 5,000 pieces with a staff of 20.
+His first visit to Africa was in 1973, when his museum's collections had grown to 5,000 pieces with a staff 20.
 Robbins had raised funds to purchase from a Manhattan art gallery a bearded icon called Afo-A-Kom, considered sacred by the Kom people of West Africa, which had been taken from a hill-top village in Cameroon in 1966.
-Returning the figure, Robbins was welcomed by Nsom Nggue, then king of the Kom people, greeted by men and women in tribal dress.
+Returning to the figure, Robbins was welcomed by Nsom Nggue, then king of the Kom people, greeted by men and women in tribal dress.
 Robbins lobbied Congress to have the Smithsonian Institution assume management of the collection, which took place in 1979.
-He was the museum's first director, remaining in the position until 1983 when he was named founding director emeritus and a Smithsonian senior scholar, and replaced as director by Sylvia H. Williams.
+He was the museum's first director, remaining in the position until 1983, when he was named founding director emeritus and a Smithsonian senior scholar and replaced as director by Sylvia H. Williams.